JJRWalker/jekyll-theme-chirpy-darksol/_posts/blog/2025-10-19-getting-started-with-c.md

 There are other keywords that tell the compiler what to expect when using this variable.
 These are:

 - `const`: Tells the compiler that this value will never change after being set, this can be helpful for optimisation and let's other programmers better understand the intent of the variables use.
 - `static`: Tells the compiler that this variable is the same memory in every instance it's used.
-This means it's value is persistant even if it would ordinarily be removed from memory.
+This means it's value is persistent even if it would ordinarily be removed from memory.
 Often this is used for global variables or functions (variables or functions that can be accessed from anywhere).
-- `volitile`: Tells the compiler that this variable is likely to change, this might not be obviously useful at first, but when it comes to multi-threading it's neccessary to tell the CPU to re-fetch the variable's value, even if it wouldn't need to do it under regular circumstances.
+- `volatile`: Tells the compiler that this variable is likely to change, this might not be obviously useful at first, but when it comes to multi-threading it's necessary to tell the CPU to re-fetch the variable's value, even if it wouldn't need to do it under regular circumstances.

 In addition to these types there is a special non-type called `void` void stores no information and is a way to tell the compiler that nothing is expected.
 This will become more relevant later on.

-> When asigning values to variables, there are suffixes that tell the compiler what kind it is.
+> When assigning values to variables, there are suffixes that tell the compiler what kind it is.
 The number `10` for example. `10` by itself implies it's an integer, `10.0` implies it's a double, and `10.0f` implies it's a float.
 There are more, but these are the most common.
 {: .prompt-info }

 > You can use the word `long` before a type to double it's bit count.
 E.g `long long long` results in a 128 bit integer, and `long double` results in a 128 bit floating point.